7 Must-Have Features in Your Business Intelligence Dashboard Tool

 It’s even better if you can zoom in and out of charts, easily move time scales, group by months, quarters and/or years all in a single click.
 Flexibility and usability are key — you should have all the control you need at the macro and micro levels.

-There are plenty of BI and dashboard reporting tools with many other features, but these will offer the most value, flexibility and ROI for your business.
+There are plenty of BI and dashboard reporting tools with many other features, but these will offer the most value, flexibility, and ROI for your business.
+Pagely listed some business intelligence tools that could fit your needs.

 Finally, be sure to look for a BI dashboard tool that offers a free trial so you have the option to test its ease of use, connectivity and the above features with your company’s live data.